 How to Copy Lens Corrections

 The import option is only available in Lightroom Classic.
-If you are using Lightroom CC or want to apply lens corrections after import, there is a quick way to copy lens corrections to many photos.
+If you are using Lightroom or want to apply lens corrections after import, there is a quick way to copy lens corrections to many photos.

 Step 1: Edit One Image